Rishitha0931/localservices-app/README.md

 ---

-# About The Project
+## About The Project

-Finding reliable local services like electricians, plumbers, tutors, and other professionals can be challenging.
+Finding reliable local service providers such as electricians, plumbers, tutors, and other professionals can be challenging.

-**Local Services App** provides a simple solution by connecting customers and vendors through a single platform.

-The application creates a digital platform where customers can post their needs and service providers can respond, helping local businesses improve their reach and customers find trusted services easily.
+Local Services App bridges the gap between customers and vendors by creating a digital platform where users can easily find services and service providers can showcase their skills.

+The platform helps customers discover trusted professionals while enabling local businesses to improve their reach and connect with potential customers.

+## Problem Statement

+Many people struggle to quickly find reliable local service providers, while small businesses and individual professionals often lack a digital platform to reach customers.

+Local Services App addresses this challenge by providing a simple solution that:

 ### Customers can:
-- Create an account and login
+- Find required services easily
 - Browse different service categories
 - View available service providers
 - Post their requirements